 12 July 2018

-However, breast reductions are usually sought for different reasons as over-large breasts can cause all kinds of problems including bad backs, neck and shoulder troubles and depression – as well as restricting the sort of exercises that can be carried out to keep healthy and active.
+However, breast reductions are usually sought for different reasons.
+Over-large breasts can cause all kinds of problems including bad backs, neck and shoulder troubles and depression.
+They can also restrict the sort of exercises that can be carried out to keep healthy and active.

 Mr Jonathan Staiano, a Consultant Plastic Surgeon at Spire Parkway Hospital in Solihull, near Birmingham said: “The majority of cases of breast reduction are to alleviate some of the posture problems over-large breasts can cause.”

 “For many women it is the last resort after years of struggling with a bad back or shoulder and neck pain.
 After having a breast reduction, it is often unthinkable to women to consider having the weight put back in their bra and they wonder how they managed for so long."

 “I don’t want to sound controversial, but if men had to carry an extra kilogram or so around their necks, they would soon realise it wasn’t a cosmetic operation!”

 Mr Staiano answers some often-asked questions about breast reduction surgery.

 Is there a ‘typical’ age of women seeking breast reductions?